sashinpivotal/java-class-examples/html-exercise/README.md

 ## CSS 3 Exercise tasks

 - Do the activity exercises mentioned on slide 12, 17, 19 of "3.
 HTML_CSS 3" presentation

+## CSS 4 Exercise tasks

+- Do the activity exercises mentioned on slide 28